-- 17.1 OTC Clear's operational risk management framework consists of the following elements: - (a) Enterprise Risk Management Framework OTC Clear adopts HKEX Group's Enterprise Risk Management Framework to systematically identify, assess, monitor and control/mitigate material risks inherent in the business and operational processes including operational risk from both internal and external sources, on an on-going basis.
-OTC Clear conducts a quarterly exercise to review and update its risk register of material risks.
+- 17.1 OTC Clear's operational risk management framework consists of the following elements: - (a) Group Risk Management Framework OTC Clear adopts HKEX Group Risk Management Framework to systematically identify, assess, monitor and control/mitigate material risks inherent in the business and operational processes including operational risk from both internal and external sources, on an on-going basis.
+OTC Clear conducts a regular exercise to update its issue register to record control gap(s) and/or weakness(es) and track corresponding actions.
 New risk assessments are conducted following the introduction of new products and expansion into new markets.
 OTC Clear establishes and implements key controls and treatment plans to mitigate, eliminate, monitor, or manage the risks; and - (b) MCP the OTC Clear MCP sets out the contingency and recovery procedures following a disruption to OTC Clear's critical functions, under specific contingency scenarios.
 The MCP has the following objectives: - to resume critical functions within two hours following disruptive events; - to complete end-of-day procedures and payments, even under contingency situations; and - to identify the status of all transactions at the time of the disruption with certainty and in a timely manner. - 17.2 When designing the MCP, OTC Clear took into account interdependencies and external links with Clearing Members (and their Clients where applicable), ATRS, the RTGS systems, settlement banks, Non-cash Collateral custodian(s), SWIFT, market data providers, the OTC Clear communications network and utility suppliers.
 The MCP addresses an extensive range of disruptive event scenarios, such as loss of access to workplace premises, power outages, system failures (both internal and external), natural disasters and extreme market movements.
 It sets out escalation and reporting procedures with various stakeholders, including the OTC Clear Board, regulators, Clearing Members (and their Clients where applicable) and service providers.

 17.3 OTC Clear's clearing platform operates within a primary and a secondary site.
-The two sites run on a duplicate set of hardware, software and applications.
+The sites run on a duplicate set of hardware, software and applications.
 The sites are located in different districts of Hong Kong and are a considerable distance apart to minimise the chances of both sites being affected by the same incident.
 The primary site has a built in redundancy design with no single point of failure, i.e. the service on a failed server can be restarted on its corresponding backup server automatically.
-The secondary site runs in standby mode and the start-up of backup systems for core mission critical clearing functions can be completed within two hours, once the disaster recovery process for the primary site commences.
+The secondary site runs on standby mode and the start-up of backup systems for core mission critical clearing functions can be completed within two hours, once the disaster recovery process for the primary site commences.